-I want to know how to can anything and everything that we eat on a regular basis (except maybe tuna and olives ;).
-I like being able to control what is in our food and know what every single ingredient is.
+I want to know how to can/preserve anything and everything that we eat on a regular basis (except maybe tuna and olives ;).
+I like being able to control what is in our food and knowing what every ingredient is, is important to me.
 Canning mushrooms is something that I attempted for the first time last October, but when I did it that time I used Portabello mushrooms and they were so stinky that I worried they had gone bad.
 Then I remembered that Portabello mushrooms smell pretty bad to begin with, and they were fine.
 We ate them all, but they are just not what I want to use on a regular basis.
 This brings us to canning these lighter mushrooms that have a much lighter taste to them and will work perfectly.

 I started out by finding a good resource that had a recipe I could work with, found here.
 I am just sharing some tips on the process and I hope to get you excited about canning too.

 I started out with 6 packages of mushrooms from Costco (shown above) and found that they fill 24 half-pint jarsperfectly as there is a 1″ head-space required.
 When I had canned the portabello’s I used this size jar and it was just the right amount that we need for my family for any recipe that we may use.

 Anyway, the directions said to wash, then slice any large mushrooms.
 Lucky for me, ALL of the mushrooms from Costco are GINORMOUS!
 So once I washed them, I used the slicing blade on my food processor and it was pretty quick.

 I did have to cut off the nasty looking part of the stub first though.